deeppavlov/DeepPavlov/docs/components/faq.rst

    -  **in** - input data: question
    -  **fit_on** - train data:   token lemmas of question
-   -  **is_pretrained** - do you use pretrained model?
-If so there is no need to train vectorizer
    -  **save_path** - path where to save model
    -  **load_path** - path where to load model
    -  **out** - output data: vectorized sentence